DhanunjayVemu/pwn.college-Dhanunjay/ch4-The_root.md

 ### Solve
 **Flag:** `pwn.college{oezFFT2oXS80z_P6_5A2VH17-Dt.QX4cTO0wiNwIzNzEzW}`

-Used / to specify the path and wrote the program name 'pwn' to invoke the program
+Used / to specify the path(of root directory) and wrote the program name 'pwn' to invoke the program

 ```bash
 /pwn